 The editing space itself offers both timeline and storyboard workflows.
 The timeline shows each element of your project by length and allows you to make granular changes.
 The storyboard is more simplified, giving you an overview of each object, regardless of length.
 You can switch from one to the other with a single click, with all your changes and modifications intact.

-While the tools on this program are great, it’s worth noting that this program is missing many features we look for in this category.
+While the tools on this program are great, it’s worth noting that AVS Video Editor is missing many features we look for in this category.
 For example, AVS Video Editor has no multicam tools, action cam module or 360-degree editing.
 However, you may not need them if your needs are simple enough.
-If you feel you need any of these tools, they’re found in our best overall pick, Cyberlink PowerDirector.

 When you’ve finished your video project, AVS Video Editor provides four options to export it so you can get it in front of an audience.
 You can create a stand-alone video file most popular file formats like AVI, MOV, MP4 and many more.
-You can also create a DVD or Blu-ray disc of your video, complete with menus.
+You can also create a DVD or Blu-ray copy of your video, complete with menus, if you use one of the best DVD rippers.
 Additionally, you have dozens of options to optimize your video for devices like smartphones, tablets and gaming systems.
-This program has the most optimization choices in any video editing software we reviewed.
+This program has the most optimization choices in any video editing programs we reviewed.

 Unfortunately, when we examined the exported video, we noted major pixelation that would distract viewers from the video's content.
 Make sure you review all your exported videos to ensure they’re up to the quality standards you want before you share them.
 You may have to export the same project several times before you get a crisp, clear picture.

 Should you buy AVS Video Editor?